bayurizki/same-product-display/README.md

-# Same Product Display for WordPress 🛍️
+# Same Product Display for Woocommerce 🛍️

 A WordPress plugin that automatically displays products based on the product name.